 Identity verification has been around for thousands of years.
-It can be as simple as remembering your friend’s face and picking them out from a crowd to something as complex as verifying a stranger’s identity based on the blood vessel patterns on the back of their hands.
-This timeline and infographic illustrate how far we’ve come in the evolution of ID verification.
+It can be as simple as remembering your friend’s face and picking them out from a crowd or as complex as verifying a stranger’s identity based on the blood vessel patterns on the back of their hands.
+This timeline and infographic illustrate how far we’ve come in the evolution of identity verification.

 In the beginning, the most common method was to rely on one’s memory to identify the various features and physical details of another person.
 However, while simple, this method did have its failings due to human error.
 Thus, new identification methods were born.